X4BNet/x4b-status/content/issues/2020-12-30-lux-incident.md

 *Upstream response* - Confirms issue on their end.

-*Upstream response* - Upstream is experiencing DDoS attacks on unprotected resources they operate.
+*Upstream response* - Upstream is experiencing DDoS attacks on unprotected resources they operate (extortion).

+Attack looks to have ended for some hours.
+Marked as resolved.